timdavila/congress-zip-plus-four/README.md

     End If
 End Sub
 ```
-The output from this stage is in the file **output-deduped.csv**.
+The output from this stage is in the file **4- output-deduped.csv**.

 #### 5. Compare to full list & manually fill in any missing

-Remove Senators and out-of-office Reps from Sunlight's [basic legislator information CSV](http://unitedstates.sunlightfoundation.com/legislators/legislators.csv) and then merge Bioguide ID, Rep. Name, State and District columns into **output-merged.csv**.
+Remove Senators and out-of-office Reps from Sunlight's [basic legislator information CSV](http://unitedstates.sunlightfoundation.com/legislators/legislators.csv) and then merge Bioguide ID, Rep. Name, State and District columns into **5- output-merged.csv**.

 You might find this USPS Zip+4 Lookup equation useful when filling in missing data:

 ```
 =HYPERLINK("https://tools.usps.com/go/ZipLookupResultsAction!input.action?resultMode=0&companyName=&address1="&SUBSTITUTE(A75," ","+")&"&address2=&city="&SUBSTITUTE(B75," ","+")&"&state="&F75&"&urbanCode=&postalCode=&zip="&D75,"USPS Lookup")
 ```
+You can see this at work in **6- output-cleanup.xlsx**

 #### 6. Profit!
-Find and fill in any missing Districts/Bio IDs -> **output-final.csv**.
+Take out all extraneous info, which leaves us with **7- output-final.csv**.